-Many first-time orthodontic patients will have questions about various treatment methods, procedures and how their treatment will impact their oral health.
-Here are 10 commonly asked questions our Okotoks dentists have received from patients.
+If you're a first-time orthodontic patient, you may have questions about various treatment methods, procedures and how your treatment will impact your oral health.
+Here are 10 commonly asked questions our Okotoks orthodontist has answered for patients.

 1. What is orthodontic treatment, and what does it entail?

-Some patients have dental irregularities that require orthodontic treatment.
-These can be caused by genetics, injuries or accidents, environmental factors, improper positioning of your teeth or jaw, or other circumstances.
+Some patients have dental irregularities that will need orthodontic treatment.
+These can be due to accidents, injuries, environmental factors, improper positioning of your jaw or teeth, genetics, or other factors.

-Malocclusion is the umbrella term for all of these irregularities, including crooked or crowded teeth, teeth that may be excessively spaced or have gaps between them, and impacted teeth.
+Malocclusion is the umbrella term all of these irregularities fit under.
+This includes impacted teeth, crowded or crooked teeth, and teeth that may be excessively spaced or have gaps between them.

-The remedy for this is orthodontic treatment, which can help straighten your teeth.
+Orthodontic treatment is used to remedy this and can help to straighten your teeth.
 Treatment may involve a few different approaches depending on your needs.
-Your dentist will likely recommend one of these options:
+Your orthodontist will likely recommend one of these options:

 - Traditional metal braces